-Under certain circumstances, you can cancel (discharge) your federal student loans.
+Under specific circumstances, you can cancel (discharge) your federal student loans.
 This article discusses how to discharge your student loans due to a total and permanent disability.

 You can cancel your federal student loans if you're totally and permanently disabled and you meet certain eligibility requirements.
 In most cases, to qualify for cancellation, you can't have had the injury or illness at the time you signed up for the loan.
 If you did have the disability at the time you got the loan, you might be able to cancel your loans if you can show substantial deterioration of your condition.

 To qualify for cancellation, you must demonstrate to the U.S. Department of Education (the Department) in one of the following ways that you’re totally and permanently disabled:

 By providing a certification from your treating physician.
 Your doctor has to certify that you’re unable to engage in any substantial gainful activity because of a medically-determinable physical or mental problem that:

 By showing you receive Social Security Disability (SSDI) or Supplemental Security Income (SSI).
 You can provide documentation of your Social Security Administration (SSA) notice of award for SSDI, SSI benefits, or a Benefits Planning Query (BPQY form 2459) that says your next scheduled disability review will be within five to seven years from the date of your most recent SSA disability determination.
 (In some cases, the Department collects documentation automatically from the SSA about whether people get SSDI or SSI benefits.
 If you receive disability benefits and the SSA determined you are totally and permanently disabled, the Department might contact you and ask you to submit a student loan discharge application, but you won’t need to provide documentation of your SSA benefits to qualify.)